cuayahuitl/SimpleDS/README.md

 SOFTWARE
 --------
-This system was implemented and tested under Linux with the following software -- though it should run in other operating systems with minor modifications.
+This system was implemented and tested under Linux and Mac OS X with the following software -- though it should run in other operating systems with minor modifications.
-+ Ubuntu 14.10.4
++ Ubuntu 14.10.4 / Mac OS X 10.10
-+ Java 1.8.0
++ Java 1.8.0 or higher
-+ Ant 1.9.3
++ Ant 1.9.3 or higher
-+ Node 0.10.25
++ Node 0.10.25 or higher
-+ Octave 3.8.0
++ Octave 3.8.0 or higher
 + Android 4.4.3 (optional)

 DOWNLOAD